berkona/VantagePoint-CodeProject/README.md

 ### Returns
 An object with the following fields:
-	stats: <object> has all the fields:
+	stats: <map of entity id to object> each sub-object has all the fields:
-		average: <natural number> average IPD of player to all entities
+		min: <number> minimum IPD of player to all entities
-		min: <natural number> minimum IPD of player to all entities
+		max: <number> maximum IPD of player to all entities
-		max: <natural number> maximum IPD of player to all entities
+		mean: <number> average IPD of player to all entities
 		count: <natural number> number of IPD pairs
-	intimate_space: <array, id> entity ids which player was within the 'intimate space' of entity ( i.e., [0, 45) )
-	personal_space: <array, id> entity ids which player was within the 'personal space' of entity ( i.e., [45, 120) )
-	social_space: <array, id> entity ids which player was within the 'social space' of entity ( i.e., [120, 360) )
-	public_space: <array, id> entity ids which player was within the 'public space' of entity ( i.e., [360, inf] )
+		variance: <number> variance of the IPD
+		crosses: <array of objects> each sub-object has fields: length <natural number> how long in this segment? space <natural number> ID of space (0 == INTIMATE, 1 = PERSONAL, 2 = SOCIAL, 3 = PUBLIC)

+	Definitions of 'space' based on Hall's work:
+		Intimate Space: [0, 45) cm
+		Personal Space: [45, 120) cm
+		Social Space: [120, 360) cm
+		Public Space: [360, inf) cm

 ### Errors
 400: If any of the params are out of domain as defined above